DHS-SVIP/digital-wallet-ui/README.md

 Copyright (c) 2021 Dignari, LLC

-digital-wallet-ui (the "Software") is Copyright (c) 2021 Dignari, LLC, and was developed and released through a Prize Competition held by the Science and Technology Directorate (S&T) of the U.S. Department of Homeland Security (DHS).
+digital-wallet-ui (the "Software") was developed and released through a Prize Competition held by the Science and Technology Directorate (S&T) of the U.S. Department of Homeland Security (DHS).

-Software design artifacts were developed as part of Dignari's participation in the DHS S&T 2020 <a href="https://www.dhs.gov/science-and-technology/news/2020/09/08/news-release-st-new-prize-competition-user-interface-digital" target="_blank">
-Trusted User Interface (UI) Digital Wallet Prize Competition</a>.
+These software design artifacts were developed as part of Dignari LLC's winning entry in the DHS S&T 2020 <a href="https://www.dhs.gov/science-and-technology/news/2020/09/08/news-release-st-new-prize-competition-user-interface-digital" target="_blank">Trusted User Interface (UI) Digital Wallet Prize Competition</a>.
 This competition was a call for "...innovators to design an easy-to-use and trustworthy UI that improves the overall user experience (UX) and management of digital wallet-based credentials” and therefore is subject to United States copyright law.

 The United States Government has unlimited rights in the copyright in the Software (See DHS-Dignari-Prize-License-Agreement.pdf), which is sufficient to allow end users to download, access, install, copy, modify, and otherwise use the Software for its intended purpose.